opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/list-emails-api.md

 We support both ascending and descending order.

 To specify the order, add the prefix `+` for ascending order and `-` for descending order.
 For example, `+created_at` will sort by `created_at` in ascending order, and `-updated_at` will sort by `updated_at` in descending order.
 If the prefix is omitted, descending order will be used.

+### Excluding `params` Field from Response

+Depending on the email `body`, the `params` field could be fairly large and unnecessary to users who are calling this API to retrieve the latest status.

+As such, we support an optional `exclude_params` field that allows you to exclude the `params` field from the response.
+To do so, set `exclude_params` to `true` in the query parameters, i.e. `GET /transactional/email?exclude_params=true`.
+If `exclude_params` is not specified, the `params` field will be included in the response.

 ## Example Queries